-Usually CAs, and MBAs are the top choices of recruiters for the position of equity research analyst but it is not mandatory to have a commerce background.
-You have to master your analytical and quantitative skills and should have a strong interest in financial markets, accounting and economics.
+Usually, CAs and MBAs are the top choices of recruiters for the position of equity research analyst, but it is not mandatory to have a commerce background.
+You have to master your analytical and quantitative skills and should have a strong interest in financial marketsFinancial MarketsThe term "financial market" refers to the marketplace where activities such as the creation and trading of various financial assets such as bonds, stocks, commodities, currencies, and derivatives take place.
+It provides a platform for sellers and buyers to interact and trade at a price determined by market forces., accounting, and economics.
 You should also possess excellent communication skills and should be well versed in English.
 For pursuing a career in the field of Private Equity, a background in commerce and finance is recommended.
-You should be an MBA and should have skills set of handling multiple tasks, logical reasoning and analytical reasoning.
+You should be an MBA and should have a skill set of handling multiple tasks, logical reasoning, and analytical reasoning.
 Candidates with excellent verbal and written communication skills are preferred.
-Do have a look at this article – Can an engineer get into investment banking
+Do have a look at this article – Can an engineer get into investment banking.

 - Senior Analyst: Senior analyst is a reputed position to acquire.
-You would accompany CEO of the company in his tours and advise him on the special matters.
+You would accompany the CEO of the company on his tours and advise him on the special matters.

 Generally, a candidate works as an associate for three years and works as a senior analyst for several years before being promoted to the position of Vice President.

-- Analysts: As an Analyst you would support your team members and your major focus will be on financial modelling and developing your analytical skills.
+- Analysts: As an Analyst, you would support your team members, and your major focus will be on financial modelingFinancial ModelingFinancial modeling refers to the use of excel-based models to reflect a company's projected financial performance.
+Such models represent the financial situation by taking into account risks and future assumptions, which are critical for making significant decisions in the future, such as raising capital or valuing a business, and interpreting their impact. and developing your analytical skills.
 You are required to be an Analyst for 2 years before being promoted to the position of associate.

-- Associate Director: a minimum experience of 4 to 5 years is compulsory for being an associate director.
-You would be an important part of larger transactions and you would confine yourselves to mid-market transactions as an associate director.
+- Associate Director: minimum experience of 4 to 5 years is compulsory for being an associate director.
+You would be an essential part of larger transactions, and you would confine yourselves to mid-market transactions as an associate director.

 - Investment Director: Only those candidates who are highly experienced are selected for this position.
-As an Investment Director, you would play an extremely important role in fund raising and taking strategic decisions for the company.
+As an Investment Director, you would play a crucial role in fundraising and making strategic decisions for the company.

-Talking about your career in the field of equity research, your earnings as a junior analyst would range somewhere between $45,000 and $50,000 annually and after or promotion as associate your basic pay will be $65,000 and can range upto $90,000 on the basis of your performance and experience.
-As a senior analyst, a basic compensation of $125,000 to $250,000 will be provided and you can earn a hefty amount from the bonus which can be 2-5 times the base compensation.
+Talking about your career in the field of equity research, your earnings as a junior analyst would range somewhere between $45,000 and $50,000 annually, and after or promotion as an associate, your basic pay will be $65,000 and can range up to $90,000 on the basis of your performance and experience.
+As a senior analyst, a basic compensation of $125,000 to $250,000 will be provided, and you can earn a hefty amount from the bonus, which can be 2-5 times the base compensation.

 While speaking of the career in private equity pay scale range from $40,000 to $100,000 a year.
-Apart from basic remuneration, additional benefits like bonus and other emoluments can get you a good money.
+Apart from basic remuneration, additional benefits like bonuses and other emoluments can get you good money.